Water Policies Focused on the Future are Needed Today

 Part of this calamity was the unavoidable result of a drought.
 We can’t do much about a lack of rain or snow.
 Farmers are always beholden to the weather, and we know from long experience that we’ll have wet years and dry years.

 Back when I started to farm in the 1970s, we usually received a full allotment of surface water.
-Even in 1977, which was the driest year on record, we received an allotment of 25 percent.
+Even in 1977, which was the driest year on record, we received an allotment of 25 pour cent.

 During this era of water scarcity, I’ve made technological adjustments so that I can do more with less.
 We’re much better at using water today than we were a generation ago.
-In our irrigated fields, for example, we deliver water to crops through subsurface drip lines, which carefully measures amounts and places it exactly where it is best utilized, protecting against evaporation.
+In our irrigated fields, par exemple, we deliver water to crops through subsurface drip lines, which carefully measures amounts and places it exactly where it is best utilized, protecting against evaporation.

 Yet for all the changes that farmers have made on their own land, the state has failed to keep up with its basic responsibilities of infrastructure.
 We’re still using a system of dams and reservoirs that was built for California’s population in the 1950s, back when less than 15 million people lived here—or roughly the population of the Los Angeles metropolitan area today.
 As our state approaches an overall population of 40 million, we’re still relying on outdated structures and practices.